 Ensure your emergency contact details and medical insurance is readily available.
 Bring a photocopy of your passport, just in case.

-Take US Dollars in small denominations (preferably $10s and $20s) – avoid anything larger than a $50 bill, if you can.
+Take US Dollars in small denominations (preferably 10s and 20s) – avoid anything larger than a $50 bill, if you can.
 This is because some shops and restaurants struggle to give change for large denomination notes.
-It is possible to withdraw cash from ATMs and banks in Zimbabwe with a Visa or Mastercard, but try to pay for all accommodation and activities before arriving in Zimbabwe.
+Since 2016, it has become increasingly difficult to withdraw cash in Zimbabwe.
+There are often long queues at banks and ATMs.
+Try to pay for all accommodation and activities before arriving in Zimbabwe.
 Debit cards are more widely received than credit cards.
 For an in-depth article on how to deal with the ‘cash crisis’ in Zimbabwe as a tourist, please read this article.

 11. A good torch/flashlight

-This is a just-in-case thing that can come in very handy when you’re in the bush or a city when there’s a power cut.
+This is a just-in-case item that can come in very handy when you’re in the bush or a city when there’s a power cut.

-I use this Lenser torch which is small and lightweight, but still powerfully bright.
+I use this Lenser torch which is small and lightweight, but still very bright.

 12. Backpack or carry-all bag

-For a more serious backpack to be used in transit, the Lowepro Fastpack 350 Quick Access Backpack has space for a DSLR, laptop and all your other important items.
+For a more serious backpack to be used in flight or overland transit, the Lowepro Fastpack 350 Quick Access Backpack has space for a DSLR, laptop and all your other important items.